Estate Planning Canada17 Retirement Life Challenges To Consider

 Retirement life is more than just sleeping in or passing out for afternoon naps whenever you want.

-It’s exactly what you dreamed about minus having to answer to a boss, selling or leaving your business to someone else.
+It’s exactly what you dreamed about, minus having to answer to a boss or selling or leaving your business to someone else.

 You’re the boss of your life unless something happens that is out of your control.

-For many seniors it’s about downsizing and hosting an estate sale to get rid of their belongings.
+For many older people, it’s about downsizing and hosting an estate sale to remove their belongings.

 These are supposed to be the glory days when all that matters is putting your retirement savings to work.